jimmiebtlr/meteor-s3-signed-upload/README.md

 ```

 #TODO
-*Add a mechanism to track and remove unneeded files.
+* Add a mechanism to track and remove unneeded files.
-*Fix the client code timout portion.
+* Fix the client code timout portion.

+Pull requests welcome.